 - In a large mixing bowl, whisk together all the dry ingredients: flour, sugar, baking powder, salt and cornstarch.

-- Pour in the soy milk/vinegar mixture, canola oil and vanilla.
+- Pour in the soy milk/vinegar mixture, melted vegan butter (or oil) and vanilla.
 Stir with a large spoon to combine, but do not over mix.
 Some small lumps are fine.

 - Fold in the blueberries, gently.
 Using a small measuring cup or ice cream scoop, add batter to the liners in the pan 3/4 of the way full.
 Top with a few extra blueberries and a sprinkle of coarse sugar, if desired.